-In recent weeks, the Future Strategy team has become aware of a change to how Companies House is dealing with submissions of Confirmation Statements past the agreed deadline.
+In recent weeks, the Future Strategy team has become aware of a change to how Companies House is dealing with late filing of accounts and submissions of Confirmation Statements past the agreed deadline.

 Companies House has the legal power to pursue directors personally for late submissions.